Animal Fun: Zoos & Aquariums in New Jersey

 Zoos in New Jersey

 Experience the thrill of getting up close to exotic animals at New Jersey’s first zoo, the Cohanzick Zoo in Bridgeton’s city park.
-This historic facility is home to more than 100 animals, such as cougars, a white-handed gibbon, Asiatic black bear and more.
+This historic facility is home to more than 100 animals, such as leopards, Bengal rigers, a white-handed gibbon, Asiatic black bear and more.

-In West Orange, discover more than 100 species from five continents at Turtle Back Zoo.
+In West Orange, discover more than 200 species from five continents at Turtle Back Zoo.
 You’ll come face-to-face with everything from Australian kangaroos and Kookaburras to a red panda and Amur leopard from Southeast Asia.
+Be sure to explore the 4,000-square-foot Sea Turtle Recovery exhibit, which helps care for injured and sick sea turtles.

 At Bergen County Zoological Park in Paramus, explore 18-acres of wildlife from North, Central, and South America.
 While you’re here, catch one of the amphitheater shows, stroll through an 1860s farmyard, or walk through the aviary.